virgo47/restful-spring-security/README.md

 ## Notes

 * If `context:component-scan` is used in Spring configs, be sure to specify disjoint values for `base-package`.
-  You don't want your Controllers to be picked by main appcontext or other way around.
-Separate JARs don't solve this as the resolution (initialization) is performed during runtime.
+  You don't want your Controllers to be picked by main appcontext or the other way around.
+Separate JARs don't solve this because the resolution (initialization) is performed during runtime.
 * If login is repeated it is important to invalidate older tokens for the same user.
 Try http://localhost:8080/respsec/secure/mytokens with
   X-Username: admin; X-Password: admin - it should display just a single token.
 Other policies can be chosen implementing different `TokenManager`, you can store more tokens for a user, let him manage those, etc. In such cases tokens